ovh/docs/pages/platform/public-cloud/start_instance_on_attached_volume/guide.en-au.md

 ---
-title: 'Starting an instance on a attached volume'
+title: 'Starting an instance on an attached volume'
 excerpt: 'Find out how to start an instance on an attached volume'
 slug: start-instance-on-a-volume
 section: Getting started
 order: 6
 ---

-**Last updated 01st November 2021**
+**Last updated 1st November 2021**

 ## Objective

-Cloud servers come with an original disk that is copied from a system image (Debian 8, Windows 10...).
+Cloud servers come with an original disk that is copied from a system image (Debian 8, Windows 10, etc.).
 It is also possible to use additional volumes, these are persistent disks that will allow to store data.

 It is also possible to deploy an operating system to and from a volume.
 The cloud server will then start on this volume instead of the original disk.

-**This guide provides you with instructions on how to start an instance on a attached volume.**
+**This guide provides you with instructions on how to start an instance on an attached volume.**

 ![public-cloud](images/3704.png){.thumbnail}